Podcast | What Causes Heart Attacks in Young People?

 In this podcast, FIT speaks to two young heart attack survivors to get to the bottom of the modern epidemic.

-(On 2 September it was announced that Bollywood actor Sidharth Shukla died of a fatal heart attack.
-He was only 40.
+(On 24 December it was announced that entrepreneur Pankhuri Shrivastav died of a fatal cardiac arrest.
+She was only 32.
 FIT is republishing this story in light of the grim news, and the alarming rise in cases of young people losing their lives to heart attacks in recent times.)

 "I never expected that I would have a heart attack at such a young age," says Abhay Bahl, a 40 year old man who had a serious heart attack back in March.